Santa Stella

-Santa Stella (1686 - 18 September 1759) was an Italian soprano.
+Santa Stella (c.
+1686 – 18 September 1759) was an Italian soprano.
 She was also known as Santa Stella Scarabelli and after her marriage to Antonio Lotti on 12 February 1714 as Santa Lotti or La Santini.

 Life

 Early career

 Her birthplace and origins are unknown, but her stage debut as Santa Stella was as Silene in Antonio Caldara's opera Gli equivoci del sembiante, which opened the 1703 carnival season at the Teatro Nuovo in Casale Monferrato.
 In 1704 she took the lead role in the premiere of Il gran Pompeo (an opera by an unknown composer) at the same theatre.
 She sang in Genoa in 1705 and in various productions at Venice's Teatro San Giovanni Grisostomo and Teatro San Cassiano between 1706 and 1708, almost always taking the lead role or primadonna part.
 From 1706 to 1714 she also appeared as a singer for the camera del duca di Mantova in La Partenope by Antonio Caldara.
 In 1707 she also appeared in that work at Venice's Teatro San Giovanni Grisostomo.
 No sources survive to show she sang between her marriage and 1717, when she performed in Semiramide by Pollarolo.